vocdoni/docs/src/architecture/general.md

 # Global architecture

-Digital voting processes represent a great social and tech challenge.
+Digital voting represents a great social and technological challenge.
 An official binding vote with standard requirements should at least be able to:

 + Enforce vote anonymity
 + Rely on an open source platform